slarmoo/.github/profile/essentials/console/console.md

 cat test.txt >> other.txt
 rm test.txt
-less other.txt # press `q` to exit less ls cd .. ls rm -rf junk
+less other.txt # press `q` to exit less for i in {1..2}; do printf 'y' >> other.txt; done;
 ```

-Once you have done this, go over to the assignments page in Canvas and submit the text that resulting from running `less other.txt`.
+Once you have done this, go over to the assignments page in Canvas and submit the text that resulting from running `cat other.txt`.

- When you are done experimenting, submit a description of something you found interesting to the Canvas assignment.

 The better you get at working with the console the more efficient your programming will be.